Multi-Sensor Coordinate Alignment: Production-Grade SE(3) Frame Unification

 return transformed_h[:, :3]

-Step 4: Residual Validation & Online Drift Mitigation
+Stage 4: Residual Validation & Online Drift Mitigation #

-Static calibration degrades over time due to thermal expansion, mechanical vibration, and suspension articulation.
-Production pipelines must continuously monitor alignment residuals using cross-modal consistency checks (e.g., LiDAR-camera edge alignment, IMU-LiDAR motion consistency).
-When residuals exceed predefined thresholds, the system triggers an online self-calibration routine or flags the sensor for maintenance.
+Static calibration degrades over time through thermal expansion, mechanical vibration, and suspension articulation.
+The pipeline continuously monitors alignment residuals via cross-modal consistency checks — LiDAR-camera edge alignment, IMU-LiDAR motion consistency — and gates on a mean reprojection residual of ≤0.02 m.
+On exceedance it triggers online self-calibration or, if the residual persists across windows, flags the sensor for maintenance.

 def compute_alignment_residuals(